 With over 44,000 members in 99 countries, IOSH is committed to ensuring that global work practices are safe, healthy and sustainable.
 IOSH is a UK-based organisation offering professional qualifications in order to raise standards of health and safety in the workplace.You can find out more about IOSH in our post over here.

-If you looking for a competent person, their level of IOSH membership is a pretty good indicator of their level of experience.
+If you looking for a competent person, their level of IOSH membership is a helpful indicator of their level of experience.
 Chartered Members work under the IOSH Code of Conduct, this ensures that the level of competence, work quality and integrity is ensured for your business.

 Any consultancy work undertaken by Safeti is always carried out or overseen by an IOSH Chartered (CMIOSH) professional.

 The Occupational Health and Safety Consultants Register (OSHCR)